Did you come here because you were confused when you opened up WordPress? Surprise! Your WordPress Dashboard looks different.

-So, basically, most people are updating to WordPress 5.0 or higher and then taking a couple of steps to basically avoid or turn off the new Block Editor and return life back to normal with the WordPress Classic Editor.
+So, basically, most people are updating to WordPress 5.0 or higher.
+They are then taking a couple of steps to avoid or turn off the new Block Editor.
+This process allows them return back to normal with the WordPress Classic Editor.

 Change WordPress dashboard back to the old version

 Fortunately, there’s no need to revert your website back to a pre-5.0 version.
 Here’s the solution . . . install the plugin called “Classic Editor” and that should do it.

 - Hover over Posts and click All Posts.

 - Select a Post and click Edit.

 - From there, you’ll see the unfamiliar interface.
 You can figure out the update, or you can go back to the way your old editor looked and worked.

 - To return to the classic editor, hover over Plugins in the bottom left screen.
 Click Add New.

 - The Classic Editor Plugin should be one of the first options on your screen.
 Click Install Now, then Activate.
 It’s that simple.